Deployment Models and Services for Rook Ceph¶

 filesystem

-(default)Will enable the ceph filesystem and use cephFS.
+(default)Will enable the Ceph filesystem and use cephFS.

 object

-Will enable the ceph object store (RGW).
+Will enable the Ceph object store (RGW).

 Services Parameterization for the Open Model¶

-In the ‘open’ deployment model, no specific configurations are enforced.
-Users are responsible for customizing settings based on their specific needs.
+You are responsible for customizing settings based on your specific needs.
 To update configurations, a Helm override is required.

 When applying a helm-override update, list-type values are completely replaced, not incrementally updated.
-For example, modifying cephFileSystems (or cephBlockPools, cephECBlockPools, cephObjectStores) via Helm override will overwrite the entire entry.

-# Get the current crush rule information
+# Get the current CRUSH rule information

 ceph osd pool get kube-cephfs-data crush_rule